 - Identify your Medicare Special Enrollment Period

 If your coverage is both creditable and current, you’ll get a Medicare Special Enrollment Period of up to eight months after your group coverage ends to enroll in Medicare Part B. If you stop working and don’t enroll within your Medicare Special Enrollment Period, you’ll have to wait until the Medicare General Enrollment Period, which runs from January 1 through March 31.
-If you enroll during the General Enrollment Period, your coverage will start on July 1.
+If you enroll during the General Enrollment Period, your coverage will begin on the first of the next month.
 Enrolling within your specified window is also important to avoid a penalty of 10% of your Part B premium for every 12 months you were eligible and didn’t enroll.

 - Don’t Forget Prescription Drug Coverage